syzhang092218-source/syzhang092218-source.github.io/_pages/professional.md

 ## Teaching Assistant

-- **Feb, 2021 - Now**: Chief Teaching Assistant of the X-idea Course at Tsinghua University.
+- **Feb, 2021 - Jun, 2021**: Chief Teaching Assistant of the X-idea Course at Tsinghua University.